LBPD Additional Resources

 Hadley Institute for the Blind and Visually Impaired

-Hadley is the largest provider of distance education for people who are blind or visually impaired people worldwide, serving more than 10,000 students annually in all 50 states and in 100 countries.
+Hadley is the largest provider of distance education for people who are blind or visually impaired worldwide, serving more than 10,000 students annually in all 50 states and in 100 countries.

 Contact: